-A monthly ESG governance meeting has been established to drive progress on ESG activities and to increase engagement from across the business.
-The meeting is chaired by the Non-Executive Director and attended by the Chairman and comprises of 15 colleagues from all levels and departments who act as ESG ambassadors, discussing ideas, actions and sharing information on all ESG-related matters.
+We hold a monthly ESG governance meeting to drive progress on ESG activities and to increase engagement from across the business.
+The meeting is chaired by the Group Head of Own Brands & ESG and attended by our Chairman & CEO and comprises of 15 colleagues from all levels and departments who act as ESG ambassadors, discussing ideas, actions and sharing information on all ESG-related matters.
 Ethical Trade and Modern Slavery are a fixed point on the agenda where we review actions, key performance indicators, and assess the effectiveness of our policies and practices.

-Colleagues across the Nisbets Group are required to meet right-to-work standards for the country in which they reside, they must have their own bank accounts and are paid more than the national living wage.
+Colleagues across the Nisbets Group are required to meet right-to-work standards for the country in which they reside, and they must have their own bank accounts.
 Agencies that recruit temporary labour on our behalf also follow the same requirements.